-Antibiotics should be reserved for immunocompromised patients, those with significant co-morbidities, severe infections or infections that fail to resolve.
-NICE guidelines are supportive of considering a delayed prescription in the community where patients can collect antibiotics if the symptoms don’t improve or get worse after 3 days.
+Antibiotics are reserved for immunocompromised, significant co-morbidities, severe infections or infections that fail to resolve.
+A backup prescription may be considered, where patients can collect antibiotics if the symptoms do not improve or worsen after 3 days.

 Bacteria